rocket2guns/StationeersDedicatedServerGuide/README.md

 $ ./rocketstation_DedicatedServer.x86_64 -load "My saved game" moon
 ```

-## Latest game (Not support yet)
+## Load Latest Game

-Currently there isn't a way to load to load a game or its more current auto save.
-A `-loadlatest` command is underway and will come out in a future patch.

-This must be used before the `-load` command otherwise it wont work.

-This command will scan the saves directory and use the latest modified `world.xml` save.
+`-loadlatest` command will scan the saves directory and use the latest modified `world.xml` save.
 If none is found it will be ignored.
 If one is found the `-load` command will be ignored.

+This must be used before the `-load` command otherwise it wont work.

 **Example:**